C-Cracks/OSCP-Automation/README.md

 ## enum.sh
 * Performs an Nmap scan on the provided IP and further Wfuzz and Nikto scans on discovered web servers (per port found to be a web server)
 * Very basic in nature and I'm sure there's more intuitive tools out there; I'm building my own collection of scan automation tools.
+* Coming along but I'm experiencing performance issues around the nmap scan- it's commonly hanging for me.
+Feel free to tweak this for your needs; I'll be working      on this soon.

 ## Linux/privesc.sh
 * Automation of info gathering for Linux privilege escalation